effector/effector/docs/api/effector/split.md

 # `split(trigger, cases)`

-Pattern matching method, splits trigger unit (event, effect or store) into several events, which fire upon trigger matches its comparator function.
+Pattern matching method, splits trigger unit (event, effect or store) into several events, which fires when trigger matches its comparator function.

 #### Arguments